-Laboratory ventilation refers to the systems and processes designed to ensure that harmful chemical, biological, and particulate contaminants are effectively removed from the air.
-As Dr. Emily Chen, an industrial hygienist, points out, “The primary function of laboratory ventilation is to maintain indoor air quality and safeguard the health of laboratory workers.
-Without it, employees may be subjected to dangerous fumes and irritants.”
+Laboratory ventilation encompasses the systems and protocols implemented to eliminate harmful chemical, biological, and particulate matter from the air effectively.
+Dr. Emily Chen, a specialist in industrial hygiene, noted, “The core purpose of laboratory ventilation is to uphold indoor air quality and protect laboratory personnel.
+Absent proper ventilation, workers risk exposure to hazardous fumes and irritants.”

 Goto E3 Green Technology to know more.